playframework/play-scala-rest-api-example/docs/src/main/paradox/appendix.md

 POST /v1/posts HTTP/1.1
 ```

-### Load Testing
+## Load Testing

 The best way to see what Play can do is to run a load test.
 We've included Gatling in this test project for integrated load testing.

-Start Play in production mode, by [staging the application](https://www.playframework.com/documentation/2.5.x/Deploying) and running the play script:s
+Start Play in production mode, by [staging the application](https://www.playframework.com/documentation/2.5.x/Deploying) and running the play scripts:

 ```
 sbt stage